 Places to Visit

 The village of Methven is within walking distance or two minutes by car.
-It has a Post Office and Shop, fish and chip/Chinese take-away, The Methven Arms (Under new management from 1.01.18) which serves food; Chatni – is a new fine dining Indian restaurant is highly recommended.
+It has a Post Office and Shop, fish and chip/Chinese take-away, The Methven Arms (Under new management from 1.01.18) which serves food; Chatni – is a fine dining Indian restaurant is highly recommended (eat in or order a takeaway).
 There is a garage for servicing.
 Methven also has a mini-supermarket and a park with children’s play equipment and tennis courts.

 Perth itself is 15 minutes by car and is an excellent shopping centre with a wide choice of shops and supermarkets.
 Gloagburn Farm Shop is on the way to Perth – a Scottish Thistle Award Regional Winner in 2015 – one of the best in Scotland and well worth a visit.